N5GEH/n5geh.platform/README.md

 ## How to start

+0. Start with a fresh Ubuntu Linux 18.04 instance.
+While an used machine might work, there often are remnants that cause our setup to fail.

 1. Install Docker-Swarm from https://www.docker.com.
 Usually we use the docker community edition for our purposes!
 Start a swarm with at least one worker.
-You may add additional workers as well, but in this GIT we do not show how to make fiware ready for true high availability (HA).
+You may add additional workers as well, but in this GIT we do not show how to make fiware ready for high availability (HA).
 This will follow later.

   **Note:** In case you are not familiar with docker and docker-swarm we highly recommend to start here: https://docs.docker.com/.
 The get-started tutorial explains the basic functionalities in a very good way.
 Also, in case of issues with docker the page contains docker's full guidebook and documentation.